-Each director [officer and key person]8 must submit to the Secretary of the Organization or a designated compliance officer at least once per year (and updated as appropriate) a questionnaire substantially in the form of the Appendix to this Policy.
-The Secretary of the Organization or the designated compliance officer shall provide copies of all completed statements to the Chair of the [Board] [Audit Committee].
+Each director [, officer and key person] must submit to the Secretary of the Organization or a designated compliance officer upon joining the Organization and at least once per year thereafter (and updated as appropriate) a questionnaire substantially in the form of the Appendix to this Policy.
+The Secretary of the Organization or the designated compliance officer shall provide copies of all completed questionnaires to the Chair of the [Board] [Audit Committee].